-Inside Sandringham: the Royals’ traditional Christmas-time residence
+Inside Sandringham: the Royals’ favourite place to celebrate Christmas

-The tradition of the Sandringham Christmas party was begun by the then-future Edward VII in 1864, and was “adopted enthusiastically by the present Royal Family”, the Daily Express says.
+The tradition of the Sandringham Christmas party was begun by the then future Edward VII in 1864, and was “adopted enthusiastically by the present Royal Family”, the Daily Express says.

 During the 1960s, when the Queen’s children were young, the Royals generally spent Christmas at Windsor Castle.
 But in the 1980s, they transferred the festive celebration to Sandringham because the Berkshire property was being rewired.
 They enjoyed the change of venue so much that they then opted to return in following years.

-According to The Daily Telegraph, the house was once described as “the most comfortable in England” and “boasted a shower and flushing water closets far earlier than many others in Britain”.
+According to The Telegraph, the house was once described as “the most comfortable in England” and “boasted a shower and flushing water closets far earlier than many others in Britain”.

 The main ground-floor rooms are regularly used by the royals but are also open to the public.
 The decor and “contents remain very much as they were in Edwardian times”, according to the estate’s website.

 In 2013, the Daily Mail reported that the house was not large enough to accommodate the 30 guests invited to the Christmas celebrations that year.
 “Despite being set in 600 acres of woodland, the house is small by royal standards and quarters are said to be ‘cramped’,” the newspaper said.
 Guests were invited instead to stay in the servant’s quarters and other nearby cottages.

 More than 200 people work at the estate, including gamekeepers, gardeners, farmers and employees in Sandringham’s sawmill and its apple juice-pressing plant, according to Town and Country magazine.

 “The estate places a huge emphasis on recycling, conservation and forestry, and is a sanctuary for wildlife,” the magazine adds.
 Sandringham is also famed for hosting royal shooting and hunting parties.